A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Finding Occultations

 \subsection{Estimating detection efficiency}

 With extensive injection simulations we can estimate what fraction of occultation events would be detected by our pipeline.
 This includes the full analysis pipeline from the raw flux stage, up to the human vetting of candidates.
 Here we present an example for our detection efficiency based on 6220 events injected into randomly chosen stars in images recorded during 2020 July 1--18.
 We use this simulated event sample, injected into real data, as the base for the following results.
+Real data has correlated noise, so the probability to measure values in one measurement is not independent of the measurements before and after it.
+This reduces the sensitivity of a matched-filter trigger algorithm, since the shape of the event that is matched needs to stand out of noise that itself has random structure over different time scales.